 - DAY 4 -5 – Lake Como Tour

-- DAY 6 – Lake Como to Milan and again a short tour in Milan.
-Milan to Venice – Venice in one day – In the late evening proceed to Florence.
-Night stay in Florence
+- DAY 6 – Lake Como to Milan and a short tour in Milan again.
+Milan to Venice – Venice in one day – In the late evening, proceed to Florence.
+Night stay in Florence.
+You can also do day trip to Venice from Florence if you have less time in Italy tour.

 - DAY 7 – Florence City Tour with Leaning Tower of Pisa.
 If you have another day, then go for the Tuscany countryside tour.